Fact-checked by the onlinepaydaynews.com editorial team

 How do I save for emergencies when my freelance income is unpredictable?

 Use a percentage-based savings method: transfer 10%–20% of every client payment to your emergency fund immediately upon receipt.
-This scales with income naturally — you save more in high months and less in low months without changing the rule.
-Automate the transfer to remove human decision-making from the process.
+This scales with income naturally, you save more in high months and less in low months without changing the rule.
+Automating the transfer removes human decision-making from the process.

 Should a freelancer’s emergency fund cover taxes?